-- 28. Option 1: Commentary on the rail corridors spatial strategy have already been provided and it is also noted that there is a reliance being placed on a remote new settlement which brings with it concerns about delivery, in addition to the extent of land which would be required to be removed from the Green Belt in the vicinities of Wood End and Lapworth.
-If growth was to be directed to the rail corridors then the concerns already expressed about small Green Belt villages lacking facilities arise. - 29.
-However, because of the location of the railway corridors, local communities in a significant part of South Warwickshire would not have their housing and employment needs met, including places such as Wellesbourne where there is already strong employment base.
+28. Option 1: Commentary on the rail corridors spatial strategy have already been provided and it is also noted that there is a reliance being placed on a remote new settlement which brings with it concerns about delivery, in addition to the extent of land which would be required to be removed from the Green Belt in the vicinities of Wood End and Lapworth.

+If growth was to be directed to the rail corridors then the concerns already expressed about small Green Belt villages lacking facilities arise..

-- 30. Option 2: The sustainable travel spatial option has significant merit but it inexplicably does not indicate the growth potential of all the Smaller Settlement Locations such as Wellesbourne, but prefers a new settlement in a remote location.
-Such an approach ignores the fact that reserve housing sites have already been identified at some settlements such as Wellesbourne. - 31.
+- 29. However, because of the location of the railway corridors, local communities in a significant part of South Warwickshire would not have their housing and employment needs met, including places such as Kineton which can capitalise on JLR/AML at Gaydon. - 30.
+Option 2: The sustainable travel spatial option has significant merit but it inexplicably does not indicate the growth potential of all the Smaller Settlement Locations such as Kineton, but prefers a new settlement in a remote location.
+Such an approach ignores the fact that reserve housing sites have already been identified at some settlements such as Kineton. - 31.
 As part of the evidence base, the Main Bus Corridors Map for the Bus Accessibility Mapping should include all the other bus routes which would contribute to the more detailed and effective accessibility mapping.
-There is an obvious option that the existing bus routes can be augmented to support growth at some other settlement such as Wellesbourne rather than introduce additional services to serve a new settlement.
-There is no realistic consideration of this reasonable alternative sub-option. - 32.
+There is an obvious option that the existing bus routes can be augmented to support growth at other settlement, such as Kineton, rather than introduce additional services to serve a new settlement. - 32.
 Option 3: Directing growth to existing economic hubs has merit but a concern here is the potential to promote large levels of growth in more rural location such as at Gaydon and Long Marston is not sustainable given the locational merits and housing needs of other settlements are ignored. - 33.
-Option 4: Suffers from the weaknesses of the underlying Options 2 and 3. - 34.
+Option 4: Suffers from the weaknesses of the underlying Options 2 and 3.
+There is again the inexplicable omission of growth at Kineton which, it is assumed, is discounted because of an irrational and illogical concern about the setting of the AONB. - 34.
 Option 5: If the intention is to provide a balanced portfolio of housing and employment sites which can meet the local needs of the community then some dispersal of growth to settlements, such as Category 1 and 2 Local Service Villages identified in the Stratford upon Avon Core Strategy should be part of any spatial strategy (alongside Main Towns and Smaller Settlement Locations excluding South of Coventry).
 However, the level of growth should not be encouraged at smaller settlements below category 3 villages which lack a range of day-to-day facilities.
 Growth at these villages should be considered through Neighbourhood Plans and be in addition to meeting the housing need of South Warwickshire.